 Subcutaneous fat is the jiggly fat stored just beneath your skin.
-A right level of subcutaneous fat is essential for a healthy lifestyle as they are the energy stores.
-Hence, it is very essential to keep a track on it.
+The right level of subcutaneous fat is essential for a healthy lifestyle as they are the energy reservoirs.
+Hence, it is very essential to keep a track of it.

 - Visceral Fat:

-Visceral fat is a very important component of your body, as it ensures there is an appropriate distance between each organ.
+Visceral fat ensures that there is an appropriate distance between each organ.
 But too much visceral fat creates too much space and can lead to an increase in blood pressure and an increased risk of a heart attack.

-Hence, it becomes extremely important to keep a track on it on a regular basis, as it gives an indication of overall health and your potential to develop a number of alarming health conditions.
+Hence, it becomes extremely important to keep track of it regularly, as it indicates overall health and your potential to develop several alarming health problems.

 - Skeletal muscle:

-The skeletal muscles in our body are attached to the bone and the combination of bones, muscle tissue, blood vessels, tendons and nerves enables us to move and control that movement.
-With a healthy level of skeletal muscle, you are capable of effective movement and exercise
+The skeletal muscles in our body are attached to the bone and the combination of bones, muscle tissue, blood vessels, tendons, and nerves enables us to move and control that movement.
+With a healthy level of skeletal muscle, we are capable of effective movement and exercise.

 Increasing rather than just maintaining your skeletal muscle, and improving the quality of your muscle, will enable you to not just maintain movement and exercise, but to develop and improve it.